AvantiShri/gotpsi_sequentialcard/README.md

 ### Empty click entries

-It seems that the server sometimes logs prior to March 23rd 2002 contain empty clicks without an associated card entry.
+It seems that, prior to March 23rd 2002, the server sometimes logs contain empty clicks without an associated card entry.
 Here is an example:

 ```
 chrisreed, 7, 4, Sat Feb  2 16:46:19 2002